 There has been a phenomenal rise in the way people use and trust review sites, be it for restaurants, gadgets, new launches or doctors.
-Patients want to make sure their doctors are qualified, skilled and caring.
+Patients want to make sure their doctors reputation are strong, qualified, skilled and caring.
 For potential patients, the best way to learn about a new doctor is by reading online reviews.

 According to a study published in The Journal of the American Medical Association, almost 19 percent of users find third-party review sites useful in selecting a doctor.
 More than 35 percent of patients had chosen a doctor based on positive online reviews, and nearly 37 percent avoided a medical practitioner because of negative online reviews.
 The study also revealed that about two-thirds of the users are aware of doctor rating sites, but only 36 percent regularly use them.